Eric-Chung-0511/Learning-Record/Data Science Projects/Credit Score Classification/README.md

 * **Balancing Data with SMOTE**: Used SMOTE to handle class imbalance by generating synthetic samples for the minority class.

 ### 🧬 Model Building and Evaluation:
-* **Bayesian Optimization for Parameter Tuning**: Applied Bayesian Optimization for initial parameter tuning of LightGBM, XGBoost, and RandomForest models.
+* **Bayesian Optimization for Parameter Tuning**: Applied Bayesian Optimization for initial parameter tuning of LightGBM, XGBoost and RandomForest models.

+* **Voting Model**: The Voting Classifier is an ensemble learning method that combines the predictions from multiple machine learning models to improve overall performance.
+There are two types of voting:
+    - **Hard Voting**: In hard voting, each model in the ensemble makes a prediction (vote) for each test instance, and the final prediction is the one that receives the majority of votes.
+This is essentially a majority rule voting.

+    - **Soft Voting**: In soft voting, each model in the ensemble predicts the probability of each class for each test instance.
+The probabilities are then averaged, and the class with the highest average probability is chosen as the final prediction.
+Soft voting can give better results when the models are well-calibrated.

 * **Model Training and Fine-Tuning**: Further fine-tuned models and evaluated using accuracy, precision, recall, F1-score, and ROC_AUC.

 * **ANN Implementation**: Built and evaluated an Artificial Neural Network with the same metrics.

 ### 📊 Results:
-The LightGBM model achieved the best results with the following metrics:
+The Voting Classifier achieved the best results with the following metrics:
-- **Accuracy**: 85.17%
+- **Accuracy**: 85.37%
-- **Precision**: 84.8%
+- **Precision**: 85.03%
-- **Recall**: 85.17%
+- **Recall**: 85.37%
-- **F1 Score**: 84.95%
+- **F1 Score**: 85.16%

+However, since the Voting Classifier does not have a specific ROC curve, the LightGBM model showed the best ROC curve performance.
 As shown in the ROC Curve (AUC) plot below, the model performance for each class is represented:
 - **Class 0 (Good)**: AUC = 0.90
 - **Class 1 (Poor)**: AUC = 0.92
 - **Class 2 (Standard)**: AUC = 0.88